 Note: You can also let your respondents upload files through your form to the form owner's Google Drive.
 Make sure you only share this form with people you trust.

-How to create form sections and logic in Google Forms
+How to add sections and logic in Google Forms

 Simple contact forms only need a few fields, but longer surveys can quickly get overwhelming with dozens of questions on one page.
 That's where sections come in handy: they let you break your form up into chunks to answer one set of questions at a time.